-Kelli graduated from GA Tech with a BS in Management and minors in Finance and Information Systems.
+Kelli graduated from GA Tech with a BS in Management and minors in Finance and Information Systems and is currently pursuing a Masters In Public Administration from Northern Kentucky University.
 She most recently has worked at Murray State University and Eastern Kentucky University as a foster parent trainer and team leader for foster parent support and recruitment.

 Kelli originally became involved with the FIRST community in 2009, when she started an FLL team for her sons.
 That first season of FLL was enough to get her hooked for life.
 She went on to coach FLL for 12 years, and FTC for 6 years, at one point coaching 3 FTC teams and 4 FLL teams and managing a non-profit that ran them all.

 When the FTC affiliate partner for KY stepped away in 2018, there was a void for KY teams that would not have a competition to compete in.
 Kelli and her team went on a mission to find someone to fill that role so that students in KY would have events to attend.
-When none was found, Kelli started the FTC in Kentucky non-profit and worked with a board to ensure that there would be structure in place to offer events to teams in the area and has been the Event Director and Volunteer Coordinator for the last 3 years.
+When none was found, Kelli started the FTC in Kentucky non-profit and worked with a board to ensure that there would be structure in place to offer events to teams in the area.

 Kelli understands the value of FIRST programming and wants to see it available to more youth in Kentucky.
 As more and more Industry is moving in to Kentucky, the time for growth in Kentucky is here.
 With that in mind, Kelli worked with the board to transition from FTC in Kentucky to KY FIRST Robotics, and accepted the role as Executive Director.
 She looks forward to leading the organization and expanding the reach of FIRST programs in Kentucky!

 In her free time, Kelli loves spending time with her large family - her husband and 7 children.
 As a long time foster and adoptive family, and foster parent trainer, Kelli has a passion for helping kids in foster care and those that support them.
 She also enjoys time outside at her small hobby farm.